CollectionBuilder/ala-demo/README.md

 # ALA Core Classroom:
 ## CollectionBuilder: A Static Web Approach to Digital Projects in Libraries

-Repository to be used during the 2020 ALA Core Classroom Series.
+Repository to be used during the 2020 & 2021 ALA Core Classroom Series.

-Metadata for this workshop can be downloaded here:
+Metadata for this demo collection can be downloaded here:
 - [Psychiana Collection Demo Metadata](https://drive.google.com/open?id=1x48Te3duPAxh53foEihQVKTfCKUjaCCbH7TrMMd_yU4)

 The digital objects described by the metadata (including image files, pdfs, and mp3s) are already in this repository (in the `objects` directory), so you don't need to upload them.

-Two demo metadata sets are available for use as you're learning.
+Two demo metadata sets are available for use as you're using this demo collection.
 Both are drawn from the following University of Idaho digital collections:
 - [Psychiana Digital Collection](https://www.lib.uidaho.edu/digital/psychiana/)
 - [Carleton Watkins Mine Interiors Collection](https://www.lib.uidaho.edu/digital/watkins/)

-To use the Watkins material, copy [this spreadsheet](https://docs.google.com/spreadsheets/d/1mThECwBYaUdvUrSbc9d2wbjedpYyvVD89jJ15R-7Qmo/edit?usp=sharing)
+To use the Watkins material, download [this spreadsheet](https://docs.google.com/spreadsheets/d/1mThECwBYaUdvUrSbc9d2wbjedpYyvVD89jJ15R-7Qmo/edit?usp=sharing)
-The Watkins objects are already in the repository.
+The Watkins objects are already in the repository, in the `objects` directory.

 ## Getting Started

 Click the green "use this template" button above to get started.
 Create your template repository, then add the metadata and configure the repository to fit your collection and settings.

-See [Getting Started Docs](https://collectionbuilder.github.io/docs/introduction.html) for detailed information. **Note:**
+See [Getting Started Docs](https://collectionbuilder.github.io/docs/introduction.html) for detailed information, or follow the CollectionBuilder-GH [tutorial videos](https://collectionbuilder.github.io/workshop/gh/). **Note:**
 Since `collectionbuilder-gh` uses [GitHub Pages](https://pages.github.com/), it is only suitable for small collections, with lower resolution images.
 GitHub repositories are limited to 1GB.

 ## More on CollectionBuilder